Upcoming Event:

 Other Nutritional Strategies for Improving Insulin Resistance

 Improving insulin resistance goes beyond just correcting vitamin deficiencies.
-Think of it like tuning a guitar; you can't fix the sound by adjusting only one string but must balance all six.
-In this case, we also have other nutritional players that make a difference.
+In this case, there are also other nutritional players that make a difference.

 The Role of Omega-3 Fatty Acids and Chromium

-You may know Omega-3 fatty acids as heart health heroes, but they're more than that.
+You may know omega-3 fatty acids are great for heart health, but they aid in other areas of the body as well.
 These fats help your cells respond better to insulin and can decrease inflammation, often elevated in people with high blood sugar levels.

-Moving on from fats to minerals - chromium is an unsung hero when battling insulin resistance.
-This essential mineral helps move glucose into cells where it's used for energy, and studies suggest getting enough chromium might improve your body's response to insulin.
+Chromium is also essential, as it helps move glucose into cells where it's used for energy.
+Studies suggest getting enough chromium might improve your body's response to insulin.

 The Importance of Nutrient-Dense Foods